 A+: Mint / Perfect

-The poster presents no defect.
+The poster presents absolutely no defect.
 It’s colors are very fresh, the backside is clean too.
-Rare.
+Very rare.

 The poster can present very light traces of wears, some light marks of folds, not more than one small pinhole in each corner.